 - Emma O’Leary (Norwegian Refugee Council) on Counter Terrorism Measures at UN-level and the impact on humanitarian sector.

-- An open exchange of activities initiated by humanitarian and peace building organizations to preserve humanitarian space;
+Afterwards there was an open exchange of activities initiated by humanitarian and peace building organizations to preserve humanitarian pace.